Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

             fannkuchredux.java (new program source code file)

-14.3) In the [filters] section of the ini file, add the new subdirectory to the list of onlydirs that will be searched for source code files.
+14.3) In the [filters] section of bencher/makefiles/my.*.ini, add the new subdirectory to the list of onlydirs that will be searched for source code files.

    For example, add the subdirectory fannkuchredux